AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/README.rst

                 total = total * 0.75
             return total

-..FIXME

 That would make it easier to update--but it wouldn't be flexible enough for our CEO.
-Sometimes they talk about making the base price vary on dynamic things, like the weather that day or the day of the week, or other things.
+Sometimes the CEO talks about making the base price vary on dynamic things, like the weather that day or the day of the week, or other things.
+If we had to put that dynamic logic into each melon type class, we'd be duplicating a lot of code--so even though it's $5 for now, we want to plan ahead.

 We could solve this by making all of our melons subclass a common base class (`Melon` might be a good name for this!), and they could get the base price